You can get a lawyer to represent you for a child protection matter if:

 - you're a parent, guardian, or a person standing in the place of a parent.

-If you already have a lawyer working with you on your child protection issue, a Parents Legal Centre can't help you.
+If you already have a lawyer working with you on your child protection issue, Parents Legal Centres can't help you.